-The University Center has 10 meeting rooms designed for a variety of functions.
-The rooms can accommodate meetings and events for up to 500 people.
-The facility has a large number of tables as well as easels, whiteboards and moveable stage.
+The Conference Training Center has 5 meeting rooms designed for a variety of functions.
+The center also has an Exhibit Hall that can accommodate meetings and events for up to 500 people.
+The facility has a large number of tables as well as easels, whiteboards, and a moveable stage.

-In addition to reserving space, the University Center staff can assist with designing event space to maximize audience comfort.
-The Conferences and Events office is located in University Center room 100 or at (256) 824-7776.
-The University Center offers professional inhouse audio visual services customized to events.
-The Audio Visual is located in University Center room 111 or at (256) 824-2302.
+In addition to reserving space, the Conference Training Center staff can assist with designing event space to maximize audience comfort.
+The Event Services and Productions office is located in the Charger Union Room 202 and can be reached at (256) 824-1502.
+The Conference Training Center offers professional in-house audiovisual services customized to events.
+The Audio Visual office is located in Charger Union Room 202 and can be reached at (256) 824-2302.

-1.2 UNIVERSITY BOOKSTORE
+1.2 Charger Union